 This is our home.
 It is a beautiful piece of the Texas Hill Country.
-Brown County is a place where we can raise our families and build a life for ourselves.
-We have a responsibility to protect our county's environment and quality of life from those that would change it forever.
-We are opposed to solar tax abatements that would not improve our County or its residents' lives.
-We do not believe the County should provide subsidies to large corporations that do not bring jobs and economic growth to its taxpayers.
-We also believe that approval of a tax abatement would result in Brown County becoming a target for wind and solar.
-We don't want to see our home turned into a vast landscape of solar panels and wind turbines.
+Coleman and Brown Counties are places where we can raise our families and build a life for ourselves.
+It is our responsibility to protect our county's environment and quality of life from those that would change it forever.
+Solar tax abatements provide subsidies to large corporations that do not bring jobs and economic growth to its taxpayers.
+These projects should pay their property taxes like every other business owner in our counties.

-Solar property tax abatements do not deliver on these objectives.
-The current proposed project will deliver 2 full-time jobs and will not provide any on-going economic growth benefits to the county.
-Conversely it will make Brown County less appealing for investment from the outside and will inhibit our economic growth.
-We do not believe our taxes should be used to fund $500M+ for solar projects that provides so little benefit to our residents and landowners.
+Solar property tax abatements do not deliver on the economic benefits for our counties.
+The current proposed projects, on average, will deliver 2 full-time jobs per project and will not provide any measurable long-term economic growth.
+Conversely it will make Coleman and Brown Counties less appealing for investment from the outside and will inhibit our economic growth.
+Our taxes should be used to fund solar projects that provide so little benefit to our residents and landowners.

-There will be Innocent landowners hurt if this project is built.
+There will be Innocent landowners hurt when and if these projects are built.
 Through no choice of their own, they will see their marketability and values decline.
 They will lose the enjoyment of their property by being forced to live next to a sea of 1 million mirrors, each with a motor rotating the panels several times a day.
-Brown County property values have steadily increased and Brown County and Brownwood have benefited from new residents and new investment.
+Coleman and Brown County property values have steadily increased.
+Brown County and Brownwood have benefited from new residents and new investment.
 We're seeing economic revitalization downtown and new businesses opening.
 All of this would be put at risk if Brown County allows wind and solar to proliferate here.

-This project will not benefit the County but it will hurt our neighbors.
-We must protect our County and towns by saying no to solar and wind that would derail our economic and job growth.
+These projects' benefits will be short lived and only for a few but will hurt our neighbors for a long time.
+We must protect our Counties and towns by saying no to solar that would derail our economic and job growth.
 Only a few landowners and ISD's will benefit while a much larger number of nearby landowners and residents will suffer.

-Brown County is being watched by the solar and wind industry.
+Coleman and Brown Counties are being watched by the solar and wind industry.

 Saying yes to a tax abatement will send a message to the wind and solar

-If Coleman and Brown County ISD's and Commissioners say Yes to this tax abatement, the solar and wind industry will see that Brown is willing to provide tax abatements.
-Brown County will become a target for more projects.
-Brookesmith ISD has already approved two applications for solar projects.
+If Coleman and Brown County ISD's and Commissioners say Yes to tax abatements, the solar and wind industry will see that our counties are willing to provide tax abatements.
+Our counties will become a target for more projects.

 Construction of a solar installation requires clear cutting and minimization of all vegetation on all of the land where panels will be placed.
-All native trees, plants and grasses will be removed and for at least the next 35 years the ground will be maintained to keep plant life to a minimum.
+All native trees and plants will be removed during the building process.
 As a result, much wildlife in this area will be displaced.
 There is also concern in the community about damaged solar panels leaching chemicals into the ground.
 This concern was heightened when the 2022 spring hail storm destroyed a large number of the solar panels at the Radian Solar project.
 This, along with potentially modifying our creeks and ponds to accommodate solar panel installation, could change our ground water and potentially impact our wells.
-We also are concerned with how 8 miles of contiguous solar panels will affect migratory birds, Monarch Butterfly migration and other species.
+We also are concerned with how miles of contiguous solar panels will affect migratory birds, Monarch Butterfly migration and other species.

-With the currently proposed projects, we are faced with the potential for 8 to 10 square miles of continuous land in Brown County being clear cut and managed to minimize vegetation growth for at least the next 35 to 50 years.
+With the currently proposed projects, we are faced with the potential for vast square miles of continuous land in Coleman and Brown Counties being clear cut and managed to minimize vegetation growth for at least the next 35 to 50 years.
 This can be seen in person at the Radian Solar project in SW Brown County.
 This project is located along CR 586 between CR 1176 and CR 221.
 The long-term impact to native trees and grasses, ground water, erosion, wildlife displacement and flyways for birds are all concerns we cannot ignore nor risks we can take with our greatest resource, our land.

-Under Texas Chapter 312 of the property tax code, County Commissioners can evaluate tax abatements and are asking for public input.
-However, not until 30 days prior to their final vote must they notify the public of what is about to occur.
+Under Texas Chapter 312 and 313 of the property tax code, County Commissioners and ISD Board Members can evaluate tax abatements and need public input.
+However, Chapters 312 and 313 only require a very short time period of public notice to gain public input.
 These are our elected officials who should represent the wishes of their constituents.
-Our Commissioners are asking for public input.
-It is vitally important that every resident contact their commissioner to let them know how they feel about giving our tax base away to multi-billion dollar corporations.
+Our Commissioners and ISD Board Members are asking for public input.
+It is vitally important that every resident contact their commissioner and board member to let them know how they feel about giving our tax base away to multi-billion dollar corporations.

 © 2018.
 All Rights Reserved.
 TLOW Photographs provided by Martin Belli Photography